James Smith Bush

-James Smith Bush (June 15, 1825 – November 11, 1889) was an American attorney, Episcopal priest, religious writer, and the direct ancestor of the Bush political family.
-He was the father of business magnate Samuel P. Bush, grandfather of former U.S. Senator Prescott Bush, great-grandfather of former U.S. President George H. W. Bush and great-great-grandfather of former Texas Governor and President George W. Bush and former Florida Governor Jeb Bush.
+James Smith Bush (June 15, 1825 – November 11, 1889) was an American attorney, Episcopal priest, and religious writer.
+Bush was also an ancestor of the Bush family.
+He was the father of business magnate Samuel P. Bush, paternal grandfather of former U.S. Senator Prescott Bush, patrilineal great-grandfather of U.S. President George H. W. Bush, and patrilineal great-great-grandfather of George W. Bush and Jeb Bush.

 Biography

-James Smith Bush was born on June 15, 1825 in Rochester, New York, to Obadiah Newcomb Bush and Harriet Smith (1800–1867).
+James Smith Bush was born on June 15, 1825 in Rochester, New York, to Obadiah Newcomb Bush and Harriet Smith (1799–1867).
 In 1851, his father returned from the California Gold Rush after two years in order to reclaim his family and bring them west.
-He died on February 9, 1851 aboard a ship while on his return voyage in Itcha, New York and was presumably buried at sea.
+He died on February 9, 1851 aboard a ship while on his return voyage and was presumably buried at sea.
 He was 54 years old.

 Yale College

-Bush entered Yale College in 1841 (class of 1844), the first of what would become a long family tradition, as his grandsons Prescott Sheldon Bush and James Bush, great-grandsons George H. W. Bush, Prescott Sheldon Bush, Jr., Jonathan Bush and William H. T. Bush, great great-grandson George W. Bush, and great-great-great-granddaughter Barbara are all Yale alumni.
+Bush entered Yale College in 1841 (class of 1844), the first of what would become a long family tradition, as his grandsons Prescott Sheldon Bush and James Bush, great-grandsons George H. W. Bush, Prescott Sheldon Bush Jr., Jonathan Bush and William H. T. Bush, great-great-grandson George W. Bush, and great-great-great-granddaughter Barbara are all Yale alumni.
 He is accounted among the over 300 Yale alumni and faculty who supported in 1883 the founding of Wolf's Head Society.
 After Yale, he returned to Rochester and studied law, joining the bar in 1847.